-The client contacted us because they were looking for something outside the box, than a typical tension structure.
-After a couple rounds of sketches and a different concepts, we narrowed in on on this art installation to achieve the project goals.
+The client contacted us because they were looking for something outside the box, some different than a typical tension structure.
+After a couple rounds of sketches and different concepts, we narrowed in on on this art installation to achieve the project goals.

 • One of a kind art piece that would make this space unique.

 • Large scale art to fill the void in the long courtyard spaces

 • Use of masts to bring the height above the roof height.

 • Anchored to existing building without requiring major structural work.